axiomatic-systems/Bento4/trunk/README.txt

 even though some Quicktime specific features are not supported.
 In addition, Bento4 supports a number of extensions as defined in various other specifications.
-This includes some support for ISMA Encrytion and Decryption as defined in the ISMA E&A specification (http://www.isma.tv), OMA 2.0 DCF/PDCF Encryption and Decryption as defined in the OMA 2.0 DCF/PDCF specification (http://www.openmobilealliance.org) and iTunes compatible metadata.
+This includes some support for ISMA Encrytion and Decryption as defined in the ISMA E&A specification (http://www.isma.tv), OMA 2.0 and 2.1 DCF/PDCF Encryption and Decryption as defined in the OMA specifications (http://www.openmobilealliance.org) and iTunes compatible metadata.
 The SDK includes a number of command line tools, built using the class library, that serve as general purpose tools as well as examples of how to use the API.